Last updated October 21st, 2023.

-Foreigners typically purchase two types of property – shophouse apartments and condos.
-Shophouse apartments typically can be renovated, rented, and resold for a hearty return.
+Foreigners normally purchase two types of property – shophouse apartments and condos.
+Shophouse apartments can be renovated, rented, and resold for a hearty return.

 Foreign Property Ownership in Cambodia